List of modern great powers: Germany (1991–)

-Germany is a great power with a strong economy; it has the largest economy in Europe, the world's fourth-largest economy by nominal GDP, and the fifth-largest by PPP.
-As a global leader in several industrial, scientific and technological sectors, it is both the world's third-largest exporter and importer of goods.
-As a developed country, which ranks very high on the Human Development Index, it offers social security and a universal health care system, environmental protections, and a tuition-free university education.
+Germany has a strong economy; it has the largest economy in Europe, the world's third-largest economy by nominal GDP, and the sixth-largest by PPP.
+It is one of the most innovative countries in several industrial, scientific and technological sectors, and is both the world's third-largest exporter and importer.
+As a developed country, which ranks very high on the Human Development Index, it offers social security, a universal health care system, and a tuition-free university education.
 Germany is a member of the United Nations, NATO, the G7, the G20, and the OECD.
 It has the third-greatest number of UNESCO World Heritage Sites.